“Did you stop and smell the roses today?” Z asked.

 ”I’ve never thought about it with that much focus,” A said, “but I’ll grant you that a person with healthy features is generally more attractive than someone who has something like frayed hair, and poor dental hygiene.“

 “What about those people, and we all know one, who can eat anything, drink to excess and smoke, and they’re healthy as an ox?”
 Z asked.
 “I live with the notion that God is fair, until I meet those who watch what they eat, exercise 2.5 times a week, and then on Tuesday they come down with liver failure.
 “What the hell?
 How did that just happen?” we ask.
 It just does.
 It’s the cold water, cruel answer.
-We can go crazy when it’s our loved one, trying to figure out why, but the point blank, inarguable answer is that some of the times it just happens to some of us.
+We can go crazy when it’s our loved one, trying to figure out why, but the point blank, inarguable answer is that some of the times it just happens.
 What’s the difference?
 Why does it happen to some and not others?
 Is it all about genes and genetics, or is it some measure of luck that it doesn’t just happen to us?

 “How many people do you know who’ve had their whole world upended due to some devastating malady and injury young in life?”
 Z continued.
 “It leads me to think those of us who woke up healthy today are a marvel of science.
-Everything we do in our younger years catches up to us eventually, and some people abuse their body with food, alcohol, and drugs, but some don’t.
+We’ve all heard the line that everything we do in our younger years catches up to us eventually, and some people abuse their body with food, alcohol, and drugs, but some don’t.
 Andy Kaufman claimed he didn’t have any vices in life save for chocolate ice cream, and he died of lung cancer at thirty-five.
 Thirty-Five!
 How did that happen?
 It just does.
 He said he never smoked a cigarette in his life.
 If that’s true, how unlucky is that?
 How many people die thinking it was the chocolate ice cream that caught up to them?
 Andy thought that.
 Why would he come up with such a ridiculous notion?
 Because he had no other explanation.
 He probably went crazy trying to come up with some answer to his devastating situation, and that’s what he came up with.”

 “We are lucky on the big things, the life and death issues,” A said, “but we’re also lucky with the little things.
 A friend of mine started getting ulcers that were so painful they affected his quality of life.
 He said he practiced good health before, but the ulcers made him a fanatic.
 How did they pop up in the first place?
 He and his doctor went over his diet, and they couldn’t find anything in particular.
 As you said, it just happens to some people.
 Others have earaches, toothaches, and all the other aches and pains that seem trivial until you’re the one suffering from them.
 You’re right though, some people abuse their body, and some don’t, but I’m inclined to think that the separation between good and poor health is something as unfair as genes.
 Those of us who aren’t suffering from some ailment based on genetic predispositions don’t know how lucky we are.”